 Another important step is to involve our support team for scaling down auto-scaled instances in case they want to re-run a test immediately instead of having to wait for instances to scale-in to minimum value (can take hours).

-Do not hesitate to engage the Optimizely teams for assistance or questions around load testing.
-Optimizely also offers assisted load testing as part of our Expert services.
+Do not hesitate to engage the Optimizely teams for questions around load testing.

 More reading on the subject.